Mrs Dalloway: Comparisons with Joyce's Ulysses

-Woolf's distaste for Joyce's work only solidified after she finished reading it.
+Woolf's disdain for Joyce's book only solidified after she finished reading it.
 She summed up her thoughts on the work as a whole:

 "I finished Ulysses, & think it is a mis-fire.
 Genius it has I think; but of the inferior water.
 The book is diffuse.
 It is brackish.
 It is pretentious.
 It is underbred, not only in the obvious sense, but in the literary sense.
 A first rate writer, I mean, respects writing too much to be tricky; startling; doing stunts.
-I’m reminded all the time of some callow board schoolboy, say like Henry Lamb, full of wits & powers, but so self-conscious and egotistical that he loses his head, becomes extravagant, mannered, uproarious, ill at ease, makes kindly people feel sorry for him, & stern ones merely annoyed; & one hopes he’ll grow out of it; but as Joyce is 40 this scarcely seems likely.
+I'm reminded all the time of some callow board schoolboy, say like Henry Lamb, full of wits & powers, but so self-conscious and egotistical that he loses his head, becomes extravagant, mannered, uproarious, ill at ease, makes kindly people feel sorry for him, & stern ones merely annoyed; & one hopes he'll grow out of it; but as Joyce is 40 this scarcely seems likely.
 I have not read it carefully; & only once; & it is very obscure; so no doubt I have scamped the virtue of it more than is fair.
 I feel that myriads of tiny bullets pepper one & spatter one; but one does not get one deadly wound straight in the face—as from Tolstoy, for instance; but it is entirely absurd to compare him with Tolstoy."